SNAP Benefits in Montana: How to Apply and Qualify

 • Breads and cereals

-It is also helpful to know what you cannot buy.
-SNAP benefits do not cover non-food items, alcohol, or foods that are sold hot and ready to eat.
+However, some items cannot be purchased with SNAP.
+Your benefits do not cover non-food goods, vitamins, or foods that are sold hot and ready to eat.
+Ineligible items include:

 • Vitamins, medicines, and supplements